Samsung Galaxy Tab S3 leaks again, this time with a keyboard in situ

 Beyond that, it is expected to pack the Snapdragon 820 chip, a 9.6-inch 2048 x 1536 pixel display with a 16:10 aspect ratio.

-It’s also expected a 12-megapixel camera, 4GB RAM and Android Nougat running the show.
-We’d also imagine it’ll feature USB-C charging a la Samsung’s recent releases.
+It’s also expected to include a 12-megapixel camera, 4GB RAM and Android Nougat running the show.
+We’d also imagine it’ll feature USB-C charging a la Samsung’s recent mobile releases.

 The presence of a keyboard makes one wonder whether it’ll be competing with Samsung’s own Chromebook Pro touchscreen notebook.